 Table of Contents

-In Egyptian mythology, Ptah was both a creator deity, and the god of architects and craftsmen.
-He was credited with having created the entire world, by speaking words that brought it into being.
+In Egyptian mythology, Ptah was both a creator deity and the god of architects and artisans.
+He was also a healer.
+In the Memphite Theology, he was credited with having created the entire world, by speaking words that brought it into being.
 In addition to this, Ptah protected and guided the royal family, as well as artisans, metalworkers, and ship builders.
 His role was an important one and although he transformed over the centuries, and was often conflated with other gods, Ptah managed to remain relevant for millennia among the ancient Egyptians.

 Origins of Ptah

 As an Egyptian creator deity, Ptah existed before all other things and creations.
-Ptah created the universe and all living beings, including other gods and goddesses through his words.
+According to Memphite cosmogony texts, Ptah created the universe and all living beings, including other gods and goddesses through his words.
 As the myth goes, Ptah created the world by thinking and imagining about it.
 His ideas and visions were then translated into magical words.
-When Ptah spoke out these words, the physical world began to emerge.
+When Ptah spoke out these words, the physical world began to emerge in the form of a primeval mound.
 As a creator god, Ptah had the responsibility to preserve and protect his creations.

 This makes Ptah an important deity in the Egyptian pantheon.
-He’s known by many epithets which outline his role in ancient Egyptian religion.
+He is known by many epithets which outline his role in ancient Egyptian religion.
 These include:

 Ptah was the husband of Sekhmet, the warrior and healing goddess.
-His son was Nefertem and Imhotep.
+Their son was the lotus god Nefertem, who in the Late Period is associated with Imhotep.
 Together with Sekhmet and Nefertem, Ptah was one of the triad of Memphis, and was highly revered.

 Characteristics of Ptah

-Ptah was predominantly represented as a naked, deformed, and bearded dwarf.
-In other portrayals he’s shown as a man with green skin and wrapped like a mummy.
+Ptah was predominantly represented in human form.
+The most common form to depict him was as a man with green skin, sometimes wearing a beard, and shrouded in a light linen dress.
 He was often depicted with three of the most powerful Egyptian symbols:

 - The Was scepter – a symbol of power and authority